-The following eighteen states have no publication requirement at all for legal name changes: Alabama, Arizona, Arkansas, Connecticut, Florida, Kentucky, Louisiana, Minnesota, Mississippi, New Hampshire, Oregon, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.
-California has no publication requirement if the name change is related to gender.
+The following twenty-two jurisdictions have no statutory publication requirement at all for legal name changes: Alabama, Arkansas, Connecticut, Florida, Iowa, Kentucky, Louisiana, Minnesota, Mississippi, New Hampshire, New Jersey, North Carolina, Oregon, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, and Washington D.C.
+California and Colorado have no publication requirement if the name change is related to gender.

 The publication requirement is no longer necessary for its original purpose of notifying creditors of a name change.
 Judges have discretion to require specific, direct notifications to creditors and other parties when appropriate, and financial institutions in the Internet age no longer require publication information to keep accurate records.
 At this point – aside from forcing transgender people to disproportionately incur the expense of publication since a legal name change is often a required element of transition – the only result of publication is to out a person as transgender.
 Not only does this place them at increased risk of violence, but it publicizes personal medical information when a more narrowly tailored option is available.

 The publication requirement impacts all name change petitioners, whether transgender or not.
 Many people who file a name change petition on their own do not realize that publication is a condition of obtaining their final certified orders and then must restart the name change process because the time to publish as set forth in their order has expired.
+Self-represented petitioners may not realize they have the option to request a waiver, and others are unable to afford the publication fee within the required timeframe and also must start over.
 Removing the publication requirement would streamline and standardize this process for everyone.